Rajnish (“Raj”) Mago, MD is a psychiatrist in Philadelphia and the Founder and Editor of Simple and Practical Mental Health Education.

 As an educator, his clinical summaries on this website are helping clinicians in over 75 countries.
 At the University of Pennsylvania in Philadelphia, PA, where he is a Clinical Assistant Professor, he teaches advanced psychopharmacology to the psychiatry residents and is director of the psychopharmacology curriculum.
 He is also actively involved in continuing medical education in his capacity as chair of the education committees for both the Pennsylvania Psychiatric Society and the Philadelphia Psychiatric Society.
 Dr. Mago is also an Associate Editor of the periodical Current Psychiatry.

-Dr. Mago is widely sought after to speak at conferences.
-His updated speaking schedule is available at
+Dr. Mago is widely sought after to speak at Grand Rounds, CME conferences, etc. His updated speaking schedule is available at THIS LINK.

 Dr. Mago has been widely recognized for being an exceptional teacher and has received many awards for his teaching.